Most companies waste precious money that could have been used to created more sales.

 Opinions expressed by Entrepreneur contributors are their own.

 The executive sales leadership function (VP of Sales, Chief Sales Officer, etc.) is a huge role within a company, yet the title has been used in such a broad context that we have diluted the actual role of what the individual actually does.
 Executive sales leaders are members of the C-suite who are responsible for the executive function of a company’s revenue generation.
-They are responsible for recruiting, hiring, training and leading the sales team, creating and communicating sales goals and leading the unit that generates most (or all) of the for the company.
+They are responsible for recruiting, hiring, training and leading the sales team, creating and communicating sales goals and leading the unit that generates most (or all) of the business for the company.
 They must be able to clearly map the customer’s journey from first contact to post-purchase, create specialization within the roles of a sales force, and define territories and strategy for new markets.
 They rarely sell.

 Companies in the early stages of revenue growth are most likely going to get this wrong.
 If you are a new company or startup and you don’t have successful sales reps or managers on board before hiring your VP of Sales, then you’ve made a huge mistake.
 Hold off on hiring a VP of Sales until you are ready to scale your existing sales team — not just to start your company’s selling efforts.